 restarting each climate simulation (computer run) using one of four different emission scenarios

 labeled: A1, A2, B1, B2.
 The outputs are based upon ~40 different outcomes

 The "ones" column continues our trend to

 globalization while the "twos" column is a shift back to a more

 The "A" row places more emphasis on a economic health

-(burning fossil fuels) while the "B" row places
+(continuing to burn fossil fuels) while the "B" row places

-more emphasis on environmental health (developing energy
+more emphasis on environmental health

 Since globalization exports education and also promotes the education of